"That I esteem the fiction real"

 - Brendan Gill, New Yorker Magazine, February 24, 1945, “The Artist”

-Which is all to say that it was for no obvious reason that my Aunt Edna’s simple statement of fact should have lingered on in my memory, survived voyages of youth, scholarship and profession, and finally accompanied an unlikely journey to the core of what she’d revealed.
+Which is all to say that it was for no obvious reason that Aunt Edna’s simple statement of fact - “in the old country we printed Bibles” - should have lingered on in my memory, survived voyages of youth, scholarship and profession, and accompanied me on a journey to the very core of what she’d revealed.

-To borrow literary critic Harold Bloom, exponent of “revisionary ratios” and author of The Western Canon, embracing the significance of Balaban Press was less of a stretch than a Swerve, and the publishing company we’d subsequently launch with Peter Thiel’s backing makes for an interesting comparison.
+To borrow literary critic Harold Bloom, exponent of “revisionary ratios” and author of The Western Canon, my discovery of the ongoing relevance of Balaban Press was less of a stretch than a hard, extended Swerve.
+And I can think of no better comparison to help explain why than the comparatively modest press BMM launched in 2013 with the help of Peter Thiel.

 Yale’s Golya of modernism was finally confronted by novelist and literary critic, Cynthia Ozick in Commentary in 1979 with this slingshot: